-Now, if their partner is also living with a chronic condition, then the “if only” is often followed by wishes for better compliance with medication regimens or self-care.
-And concerns over what happens if they don’t take better care of themselves.
+Now, if their partner is also living with a chronic condition, then the “if only” is often followed by wishes for better adherence to medication regimens or self-care.
+And concerns over what happens if they don’t take better care of themself.
 Along with feeling frustrated when their partner doesn’t listen to their warnings, scolding, or plain old begging.
 Yes, if only.

 So, what about your partner?
-If he/she is living with a chronic condition, are they taking care of themselves?
+If he or she is living with a chronic condition, are they taking care of themself?
 Maybe even giving you some encouragement as well?
 Or do some days feel like an uphill slog while you manage your own health as well as try to encourage (or nag) your partner to do the same?

-Here are seven ideas on how to support your noncompliant partner:
+Here are seven ideas on how to support your nonadherent partner:

 1. Be a role model.
 You’ve probably heard the one about the pot calling the kettle black.
-Before you point out the ways in which your partner needs to take better care of him/herself, make sure that you are doing a good job of managing your own chronic condition.
-Don’t be the best worst example of noncompliance.
+Before you point out the ways in which your partner needs to take better care of him or herself, make sure that you are doing a good job of managing your own chronic condition.
+Don’t be the best worst example of nonadherence.
 And while you’re taking all that good care of yourself, you might also occasionally mention to your partner how much better you feel for doing it.

 2. Look for teachable moments.
-The long lectures get old after awhile.
+The long lectures get old after a while.
 You might instead be alert for moments when you can gently point out your partner’s lack of compliance.
-For example, if your partner is eating something not on his/her diet, you might remind them of how this can impact their health, and offer to help them prepare something healthier.
+For example, if your partner is eating something not on his or her diet, you might remind them of how this can impact their health, and offer to help them prepare something healthier.
 Or, if you notice they have missed a dose of medicine, you can quietly remind them and ask if they would like you to help them remember.